andotalao24/PatellaSeg/readme.md

-# Adaptive Fusion of Deep Learning with Statistical Shape Model for Robust Patella Segmentation from CT Images
+# Adaptive Fusion of Deep Learning with Statistical Anatomical Knowledge for Robust Patella Segmentation from CT Images

 ## Description